Spoorthi2705-M/Email_assistant/README.md

 3.Consider adding your own blacklist / whitelist rules in filters.py

-4.If encountering errors with large emails, increase summary truncation or fallback to manual reading
+4.If encountering errors with large emails, increase summary truncation or fallback to manual reading.